Sam Fox School of Design & Visual Arts: Art

 The St. Louis School of Fine Arts was founded as the Saint Louis School and Museum of Fine Arts in 1879 as part of Washington University in St. Louis, and has continuously offered visual arts and sculpture education since.
 Its purpose-built building stood in downtown St. Louis on Lucas Place.

 After about 25 years of operation, in 1909, a legal conflict over funding split the organization into two parts: the school and its art collection, which remained part of privately held Washington University, and a public civic art museum, which became the Saint Louis Art Museum.
 The art school and the university's art collection moved to the university campus in 1909.
 With minor changes of name and location, it continued independently until 2006.

 At the undergraduate level, Art offers the BFA degrees in Studio Art, Communication Design, and Fashion Design, and BA degrees in Studio Art and Design.
-At the graduate level, students can pursue a Master of Fine Arts in Visual Art or a Master of Fine Arts in Illustration & Visual Culture.
+At the graduate level, students can pursue a Master of Fine Arts in Visual Art, a Master of Fine Arts in Illustration & Visual Culture, or a Master of Design for Human-Computer Interaction and Emerging Technology.

-Amy Hauft is the Director of the College of Art and Graduate School of Art.
+Meghan Kirkwood is the Director of the College and Graduate School of Art.
+She succeeded Amy Hauft in 2026.

 Mildred Lane Kemper Art Museum

-The Mildred Lane Kemper Art Museum, although taking that name only in 2004, also dates back to the 1879 founding.
+The Mildred Lane Kemper Art Museum, named such in 2004, also dates back to the 1879 founding.
 Its collection was formed in large part by acquiring significant works by artists of the time, a legacy that continues today.
 The Museum contains 19th-, 20th-, and 21st-century European and American paintings, sculptures, prints, installations, and photographs.

 Sabine Eckmann is the William T. Kemper Director and Chief Curator of the Mildred Lane Kemper Art Museum.